Attic Mold Inspections & Mold Remediation in Woodinville

 Climate Considerations

-- Elevation: 50–200 ft above sea level
+- Elevation: 50 to 200 feet above sea level

-- Average Humidity: 75–80%
+- Average Humidity: 75 to 80% year-round

-- Annual Rainfall: 40–45 inches
+- Annual Rainfall: 40 to 45 inches

 Local Housing Profile

-- Average Building Age: 35–50 years
+- Average Building Age: 35 to 50 years

-- Building Types: Primarily single-family homes, with some newer custom builds and estate-style properties
+- Building Types: Primarily single-family homes with some newer custom builds and estate-style properties

 Common Woodinville Mold Scenarios

-- Elevated humidity levels can contribute to mold growth in bathrooms, walls, and other poorly ventilated areas
+- Elevated year-round humidity can affect bathrooms, walls, and poorly ventilated spaces, creating conditions where mold can thrive

 Woodinville at a Glance